Harkhymadhe/sparse-bregman/README.md

 **Issue**

 The objective function is an important cornerstone for the training process.
-The wrog function will likely lead to the wrog results.
+The wrong function will likely lead to the wrong results.
+For this project, the objective function is a custom-designed form of the Chamfer's distance.

 **Possible Fixes**